Entrepreneurs First: History

 In October 2023, Entrepreneurs First opened a San Francisco office and held its first startup demo day there in April 2024.
-This commenced a new chapter in the company's history wherein all startups from London, Bangalore, Paris and New York would be obliged to relocate to San Francisco and incorporate their companies in the US.
+Following this, startups from London, Bangalore, Paris, and New York were required to relocate to San Francisco and incorporate in the United States.

 Portfolio

-The portfolio of startups cofounded on Entrepreneurs First programs are now worth over $11 billion as of 2025.
-They include 600+ companies, ranging from pre-seed (like FinStack, Coupl) to Series C and include a number of unicorns and successfully existed companies.
+The portfolio of startups cofounded through the program includes over 600 companies with a combined valuation of over $11 billion as of 2025.
+These range from early-stage businesses to companies that have achieved unicorn status or been acquired.

 Entrepreneurs First's portfolio companies have been backed by leading investors, including Sequoia, Andreessen Horowitz, Softbank and GV (formerly Google Ventures).

-Among its successful startups are Tractable (valued at $1 billion as of July 2021), Cleo (named Europe's next billion dollar startup), Omnipresent, Aztec, Hertzwell, Transcelestial, Airbank, and Magic Pony Technology - who sold to Twitter for a reported $150m only 18 months after the founders met on the program.
+Companies founded through the program include Tractable, Cleo, Omnipresent, Aztec, Hertzwell, Transcelestial, Airbank, and Magic Pony Technology, which was acquired by Twitter for a reported $150 million in 2016.

 Investors

-Entrepreneurs First is backed by a global group of top-tier founders and tech industry leaders, including: Reid Hoffman (cofounder of LinkedIn), John and Patrick Collison (cofounders of Stripe), Demis Hassabis and Mustafa Suleyman (cofounders of Deepmind), Taavet Hinrikus (cofounder of Wise), Matt Mullenweg, Tom Blomfield (cofounder of Monzo and GoCardless), Nat Friedman (former CEO of GitHub), Sara Clemens (former COO of WHATNOT and Twitch), Matt Robinson (cofounder of Nested and GoCardless), Patrick O’Shaughnessy (Positive Sum), Sten Tamkivi, Elad Gil, and Lachy Groom.
+Investors in Entrepreneurs First include: Reid Hoffman (cofounder of LinkedIn), John and Patrick Collison (cofounders of Stripe), Demis Hassabis and Mustafa Suleyman (cofounders of Deepmind), Taavet Hinrikus (cofounder of Wise), Matt Mullenweg, Tom Blomfield (cofounder of Monzo and GoCardless), Nat Friedman (former CEO of GitHub), Sara Clemens (former COO of WHATNOT and Twitch), Matt Robinson (cofounder of Nested and GoCardless), Patrick O’Shaughnessy (Positive Sum), Sten Tamkivi, Elad Gil, and Lachy Groom.